No New COVID-19 Cases Reported In Hawke’s Bay

 The Ministry of Health today reported no new COVID-19 cases in Hawke’s Bay.
 The total for the region remains at 42 with 26 of those people now fully recovered.

-Medical Officer of Health Dr Nick Jones said the District Health Board and Health Hawke’s Bay (PHO) would be working with local healthcare providers to increase testing of people with COVID symptoms in Wairoa and Central Hawke’s Bay’s rural areas over the coming days.
+Medical Officer of Health Dr Nick Jones said the District Health Board and Health Hawke’s Bay (PHO) had agreed an additional testing plan, which would focus on three areas:

-“These areas have had lower testing rates and it was important to ensure there were no cases of COVID-19 that have gone un-detected.
+Dr Jones said a number of staff were actively working on this so by the end of Level 3 the district health board could be confident they had detected all the cases of COVID-19 in Hawke’s Bay.

-“We are working through how we will be doing this today and will be able to announce the details tomorrow.
-Part of the plan is likely to include mobile testing in these areas and setting up satellite testing hubs.
-We are working out how we do this so it’s easy for people in remote areas to access.
-The aim of any testing will be to test people with symptoms rather than random testing of well people.
+“We continue to urge anyone with symptoms, even very mild symptoms such as a runny nose or sore throat to call either their GP or Healthline so they can be assessed for referral to a CBAC.”

 Symptoms of COVID-19 include cold or flu-like illness with one or more of the following: a fever, cough, sore throat, shortness of breath, a runny nose or loss of smell.